 I hope you enjoyed these Tour de France statistics as I did when putting them together.
 What is your favorite stat?
 Let me know in the comments section.

-sure also check my Cycling Grand Tours Statistics, where I compare all Grand Tours or continue reading:
+Be sure also to check my Cycling Grand Tours Statistics, where I compare all Grand Tours, or continue reading: